zifeo/Food-habits/1-preprocessing/README.md

 ## Recipes

 This was the most difficult part as we had so many websites.
-Therefore we choose this simple representation for a recipe :
+Therefore we chose this simple representation for a recipe :

 ```
 recipe: {